uinix-js/uinix-ui/readme.md

 ### Using system hooks

-After `load`ing your `system`, **uinix-ui** components are *system-aware* and have access to your `system` specs.
+After `loadSystem`ing your `system`, **uinix-ui** components are *system-aware* and have access to your `system` specs.
 The following example outlines how system hooks can be used to retrieve values from the `system` when building custom components.

 ```js
 import {